Search

 Robert Schrader

-Charles de Gaulle Airport (CDG) is the main airport serving Paris, France’s primary international gateway and one of the busiest airports in Europe.
-Also sometimes known as Roissy Airport, CDG enjoys nonstop flights to more than 100 destinations throughout Europe, Africa, Asia and the Americas.
-I’ve flown through this Paris airport dozens of times over the years, and am here with tips and insights to make your journey smoother.
+Charles de Gaulle Airport (CDG) is Paris’s main international airport and one of Europe’s busiest hubs.
+Also known as Roissy Airport, it connects travelers to more than 100 destinations across Europe, Africa, Asia and the Americas.
+I’ve flown through this Paris airport dozens of times, and I’m here with tips to make your journey smoother.

-I almost always use the RER B commuter rail line to reach central Paris upon arriving at CDG.
-In addition to its stop at Gare du Nord Railway Station, it connects directly to popular Paris stops such as Luxembourg and Chatelet-Les Halles.
-Much of the rest of Paris is accessible on a one-stop basis, given how many Paris Metro Lines connect to the various RER-B stations.
+I almost always use the RER B commuter rail line to reach central Paris when I arrive at CDG.
+It stops at Gare du Nord Railway Station and connects directly to popular spots like Luxembourg and Chatelet-Les Halles.

-If you’re traveling in a group or have a lot of luggage, the value proposition of a taxi or Uber might be greater.
+If you’re traveling in a group or have a lot of luggage, a taxi or Uber might be worth the splurge.
 While it’s expensive for individual travelers and couples, it can make more sense the more people you split it between.

 Navigating security lines at CDG